-categorical content, in violation of (P2) in the Credal Argument.12 Chance Reliabilism appears clearly to smuggle in non-categorical facts, namely facts about which belief-formation processes are objectively likely to produce optimal belief sets.13
+One may worry, instead, not that non-Humeans are unable to offer a guarantee of truth or accuracy, but rather that the rationality principles behind any non-Humean justification of (PP) will be forced to sneak in some non-categorical content, in violation of (P2) in the Credal Argument.13 Chance Reliabilism appears clearly to smuggle in non-categorical facts, namely facts about which belief-formation processes are objectively likely to produce optimal belief sets.14

 However, I take it that the Credal Argument's second premise does not forbid the invocation of principles which in any way refer to non-categorical properties, but rather that it forbids the invocation of principles whose epistemic prescriptions range over the non-categorical features of the world.
-The thought, here, is that (PP) is a non-categorical constraint insofar as it partly ranges over dispositional facts, since it "outputs" prescriptions about how to connect your credences with the chances.
-(PP), thus, says nothing about accurate credence or true belief about categorical propositions.
-Yet, (PP) is arguably not a principle of rationality just because we think there is something intrinsically valuable in matching your degrees of belief to the objective chances.
-Rather, we think that (PP) will assist us in forming rational expectations about which categorical facts we will actually encounter - the kinds of facts to which we can assign zeros and ones!
-If we are going to rationalize adherence to (PP), therefore, we need some principle(s) which will bridge the manifest divide between the categorical events that we actually observe, on the one hand, and the chances that underly them, on the other.
-To insist that our most fundamental rationality principles can have no dispositional content whatsoever is to rule out some of our best contemporary theories of rationality, including reliabilist approaches to epistemic justification, broadly construed.
-Though Chance Reliabilism ultimately cashed out in dispositional terms, it range over propositions about the categorical features of the world - it tells you how to form beliefs about the categorical features of the world, such as frequencies.
+By this, I mean that categorical constraints (i) tell us what to believe about categorical propositions - e.g. that a certain coin will come up heads, or that repeated coin tosses will have certain approximate relative frequencies - and (ii) aims at promoting some non-dispositional features of the target doxastic states, such as truth or accuracy or consistency, rather than alignment with the objective chances.
+(PP), then, is a non-categorical constraint insofar as it essentially aims at alignment of your doxastic states with the objective chances.
+(PP), thus, says nothing about accurate credence or true belief in categorical propositions.
+Yet, our reason for obeying (PP) is supposed to be that we think it will assist us in forming rational expectations about the categorical facts we will actually encounter - the kinds of facts to which we can assign zeros and ones!
+If we are going to rationalize adherence to (PP), therefore, we need some principle(s) which will bridge the manifest divide between the categorical events that we actually observe, on the one hand, and the chances that underlie them, on the other.
+But to insist that our most fundamental rationality principles can have no dispositional content whatsoever is to rule out some of our best contemporary theories of rationality.
+Though Chance Reliabilism is ultimately cashed out in dispositional terms, it ranges over propositions about the categorical features of the world: it tells you how to form beliefs about the categorical features of the world, such as frequencies.